Polynesian to Magic Kingdom: Monorail, Boat & Walking Times

 Polynesian is spread out.
 Buildings near the Great Ceremonial House are closest to the monorail.
 Request accordingly if transportation matters to you.

-Monorail for Magic Kingdom, Bus for Everywhere Else
+Monorail for Magic Kingdom & EPCOT, Bus for the Rest

 Trader Sam's Access